If the last few months have proved anything, it’s the importance of where you live and work.

 You’ve got Seven Mile Beach, which is exactly as the name implies: a massive stretch of white sands and bright blue ocean.

-You should probably get a boat.
+If you’re moving here, you should probably get a boat.
 They’re about the same price as a car and you won’t need a licence to take to the water.

 When you factor in how much you’ll earn living and working in Cayman, it’s about comparable to London.
 And employers make sure you earn enough to live comfortably.

-“Legally, you have to contribute 5% of your earnings to a pension plan and your employer will match that contribution up to 5%.
-If you leave the island, your pension contributions can be transferred to a pension plan overseas”
+Legally, you have to contribute 5% of your earnings to a pension plan and your employer will match that contribution up to 5%.
+If you leave the island, your pension contributions can be transferred to a pension plan overseas.